vieroinc/viero-common/README.md

 # @viero/common

-Common code used by other viero libraries.
+Common code used by other @vieroinc libraries.